3 Ways To Pay Your Bills With Checking

 Another way to pay your bills is by using your Betterment Visa debit card for instant transfers.

 For example, if your landlord uses third-party apps like Venmo, Cash App, and Zelle for rent payment, you can send an instant debit card transfer from your Checking account via your Betterment Visa debit card.

 However, not all landlords or property managers accept this, so make sure to confirm with them directly if they accept this method of payment.

 With no overdraft fees or minimum balances, paying your bills with a funded Checking account can be stress-free: Rest easy knowing that your money is yours to spend how you see fit.

-Checking accounts and the Betterment Visa Debit Card provided and issued by nbkc bank, Member FDIC.
-Funds deposited into Checking will be eligible for up to $250,000 of FDIC insurance.
+Checking accounts and the Betterment Visa Debit Card provided by and issued by nbkc bank, Member FDIC.
+Funds deposited into Checking are FDIC-insured up to $250k for individual accounts and up to $250k per depositor for joint accounts.
 Betterment Checking made available through Betterment Financial LLC.
 Neither Betterment Financial LLC, nor any of their affiliates, is a bank.
 Betterment Financial LLC reimburses ATM fees and the Visa® 1% foreign transaction fee worldwide, everywhere Visa is accepted.

 How would you like to get started?

 Checking with a Visa® debit card for your daily spending.

 Grow your cash savings for general use for upcoming expenses.

 Build wealth or plan for your next big purchase.